razielapps/tip_api/README.md

 **Made with ❤️ for the betting analysis community**

 *Disclaimer: This API is for educational and analytical purposes only.
-Always gamble responsibly and within legal boundaries.*
+Always gamble responsibly and within legal boundaries and i do not support or encourage gambling, stricly for analytical, educational and experimental purposes only.*